Have you ever complained to a brand publicly via social media?

 We’re now seeing social media platforms used to grow business by:

-With this, many people having an issue or question may look for a quick solution by using social media for customer service inquiries.
+However, many people having an issue or question look for a quick solution by using social media for customer service inquiries on a frequent basis.

-In fact, 67% of consumers have engaged a brand’s social media site for their customer service needs.
+In fact, 67% of consumers have engaged a brand’s social media for customer service needs.

 That’s a lot of people, and a lot of exposure for a brand!

-Ultimately, building an inclusive and helpful community via social media is the goal for any business.
+Ultimately, creating a brand with an inclusive and helpful community via social media is the goal of any business.

 Are you using social media for customer service in the right way for your business?